mosip/id-authentication/authentication/README.md

 ID Authentication (IDA) is the authentication module of MOSIP, used to authenticate Individuals using their UIN/VID, via a Partner.

 List of authentication types supported by MOSIP are -
-1. OTP Auth
+1. OTP Authentication
-2. Demographic Auth
+2. Demographic Authentication
-3. Biometric Auth (includes Fingerprint, IRIS and Face)
+3. Biometric Authentication (includes Fingerprint, IRIS and Face)
-4. Static Pin Auth

 Refer wiki page for [ID Authentication API](https://github.com/mosip/mosip-docs/wiki/ID-Authentication-API)